vtarale/oop_in_c/README.md

 ## Things to remember

-keep all the files in thhe same folder
+keep all the files in the same folder

 ## How to run